cc-hearts/cc-password/README.md

 ## Tech Stack

-Electron - An open-source framework for building cross-platform desktop applications Vue 3 - A progressive JavaScript framework for building user interfaces Vue Router - The official Vue.js router for managing application routes Vuex - The official Vue.js state management library for managing application state Other dependencies listed in the package.json file
+* `Electron` - An open-source framework for building cross-platform desktop applications
+* `Vue 3` - A progressive JavaScript framework for building user interfaces
+* `Vue Router` - The official Vue.js router for managing application routes Other dependencies listed in the `package.json` file

 ## Contribution